Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Post-Convergence Analysis: Error Bounds

-This suggests that in the SMM algorithm, the distance between the current iterate $x^{\nu}$ and the algorithmic map ${\cal M}_{\wt{V}_N^{\rho}}( x^{\nu} ) $ with another set of iid generated samples can be adopted as a stopping rule to guarantee the asymptotic stationarity of the iterative point with high probability when the sample size $N$ is large.
+This suggests that in the SMM algorithm, by treating $x^\nu$ as a given point, the distance between the current iterate $x^{\nu}$ and the algorithmic map ${\cal M}_{\wt{V}_N^{\rho}}( x^{\nu} ) $ with the new set of i.i.d. generated samples can be adopted as a stopping rule to guarantee the asymptotic stationarity of the iterative point with high probability when the sample size $N$ is large.